msg-systems/WPF-GUI-Localizer/Docs/documentation.md

 Calling ```AbstractLiteralProvider.Instance.Save()``` guarantees changes made to the translations will be saved.
 If necessary, ```AbstractLiteralProvider``` will wait for the initialization process to finish and use a Dispatcher to continuously push new frames, in order to not freeze up the UI during the initialization process.

 ##### ```AbstractLiteralProvider.Exit(true)```
 If possible, changes made to the translations will be saved.
 If initialization has not finished, it will be aborted and changes will not be saved.
-Until the cancellation process has finished, ```AbstractLiteralProvider``` will use a Dispatcher to continuously push new frames, in order to not freeze up the UI during the cancellation process.
+Until the cancellation process has finished, ```AbstractLiteralProvider``` will use a Dispatcher like described above.

 *In some cases calling ```AbstractLiteralProvider.Exit(true)``` may take as much time as calling no function.*